Response to the Non-Criminal Barricade

 3. When is it appropriate to disengage from a non-criminal barricaded suspect and will officers be liable if the subject harms a third party?

 The way law enforcement officers respond to a mentally ill person in crisis is a topic of intense debate.
-In this course, we’ll first answer each of those questions and discuss the relevant laws about liability and the “special relationship” doctrine.
+In this course, we’ll first answer each of those questions and discuss your state’s laws about liability and the “public duty doctrine” (that’s right, each training course is customized for the state we are presenting it in.
 Then we will examine several case studies, some which resulted in the agency being found liable and some where the agency was not.
 You will see real world videos from dramatic incidents when the police disengaged, and some when they should have.
 You’ll learn the modern tactics your agency can use to both limit liability and prevent a violent confrontation.

 Each student will receive: